Professional and high-quality art and picture framing services in Edinburgh and Lothian

 Museum– This is the highest quality level of framing and uses expensive high grade inert and filtered materiel for lifetime protection and image quality.

 There are over fifteen glazing options for a framed work, glass and perspex options being the most common.
-Mirror aside, the choice of glass divides into products that offer protection from damaging effects of ultra violet rays (artificial and natural) and those that can offer an almost clear view (minimising the effects of reflection).
+Mirror aside, the choice of glass separates products that offer protection from damaging effects of ultra violet rays (artificial and natural) and those that can offer an almost clear view (minimising the effects of reflection).

 Much of the glazing used in art is unobtrusive depending upon the exposure to light, humidity and temperature changes.
 Colour fading from ultra violet sources is by far the most common damage.
 Stains and foxing can be bleached out and careful selection of paper with reduced acid levels by the artists for their works can help preservation.
 However, colour lost through fading cannot be restored.